irajgill/irajgill/README.md

-# 👋 Hi, I'm Iraj Gill
+# 👋 Hi, I'm Raj Gill

-Welcome to my GitHub profile!
-I'm a passionate developer from **Pilibanga, Rajasthan, India** 🇮🇳, focused on creating innovative solutions and exploring new technologies.
+I'm passionate about leveraging technology and code to tackle real-world challenges.
+Currently working on blockchain domain but I actively follow emerging technology trends to stay ahead and integrate diverse tech stacks for innovative and effective solutions.
+I’m a quick learner, a collaborative team player, and always open to working on projects and disruptive ideas.

+[1] programming.smart_contracts

 ## 🚀 About Me